Alexanders101/SPANet/docs/Dataset.md

 ## HDF5 Structure

-We use a two-level dataset structure within each HDF5 file which looks like the following tree.
+We use a two-level HDF5 structure within each file which conforms to the following tree structure.
 Next to each key is the expected shape and data type for each array in the file.

 ```
 - source